Canada Day, the Sun Peaks way

 Shred Kelly plays the Sun Peaks stage June 30 and Toque hits July 1, both outdoor shows that are open to any festival seeker, their friends and/or family.

-"What a better way to celebrate Canada Day in the great outdoors," invites Kerns.
 "If you love Canadian rock, and you wanna be in a stellar location ...
-I assure you; you are going to have a good time, Toque's playlist is all your favorite Canadian songs."
+I assure you," says Kerns, "you are going to have a good time!
+Toque's playlist is all your favorite Canadian songs."

 When you go

-Sun Peaks wants you to become a Sun Peaks Insider and invites you to sign up today for exclusive benefits including 20% off Sun Peaks Centre Stage events all summer long AND you'll automatically score two tickets to Toque.
+Sun Peaks wants you to become a Sun Peaks Insider—sign up today for exclusive benefits, including two free tickets to Toque and 20% off Sun Peaks Centre Stage events all summer long!

 Head to Sun Peaks' website for the full list of events and concerts Canada Day long weekend.